GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-101/index.md

 There is a new method of [`forget()`]( https://web.dev/usb/#revoke-access) for [`USBDevice`](https://developer.mozilla.org/docs/Web/API/USBDevice) objects.
 This enables the forgetting of a device that previously had permission granted.
 For example, if this is an application used on a shared computer with many devices.

 Also for Web USB, a fix to support [`SameObject`] for related attributes within `USBDevice`.
-The specification change can be found [in a PR to the draft spec ](https://github.com/WICG/webusb/pull/212).
+The specification change can be found [in a PR to the draft spec](https://github.com/WICG/webusb/pull/212).

 Dedicated workers loaded from a secure (HTTPS) origin yet instantiated by insecure (non-HTTPS) contexts are no longer considered secure.
 This means that inside such worker contexts:
 - `self.isSecureContext` is now `false`.